HeardLibrary/digital-scholarship/lod/sparql.md

 }
 ```

 Notice the trick used to create an entire schema.org name from separate given and surnames.
 The graph pattern as it is shown requires that a thing have both a first and last name in order for the combined name to be constructed.

 ## Getting a triple dump from an endpoint

 SPARQL CONSTRUCT can be used to pull all of a particular category of triples from a triplestore based on the restrictions given in the graph pattern or the FROM statement.
-Here's an example that downloads one particular graph from a triplestore:
+Here's an example that downloads one particular graph from a triplestore (this one can also be tested at the [Vanderbilt SPARQL endpoint](https://sparql.vanderbilt.edu/)):

 ```sparql
 CONSTRUCT {